Muthu-palainappan/Project_1/README.md

 # Project_1

-# Zeal Taste: Culinary Delights on Wheels
+# Zeal Taste (clone) : Culinary Delights on Wheels

 Zeal Taste is a unique food truck experience that brings gourmet street food to your neighborhood.
 Our mission is to offer fresh, flavorful, and fast meals crafted with love and passion for culinary excellence.